 The results of the experiment reveal the conformation of the head domains of myosinthe molecular motors that drive filament slidingin resting muscle, and show that the movements of the myosin motors following muscle activation are much slower than the structural changes in the actin filaments.
 The different timings of the structural changes reveal the signalling pathway between the actin and myosin filaments in muscle, shedding new light on the mechanism of muscle regulation.

-This is the set-up of the experiment at the ESRF where a powerful synchrotron X-ray technique was used to observe for the first time at the molecular scale how muscle proteins change form and structure inside an intact and contracting muscle cell.
-Credit: V. Lombardi, Florence University"We were observing quite rapid biological processes, in the order of milliseconds, along with minuscule structural changes, typically 10 nm or less.
+"We were observing quite rapid biological processes, in the order of milliseconds, along with minuscule structural changes, typically 10 nm or less.
 A human hair is ten-thousand times thicker.
 To integrate the mechanical and X-ray diffraction methods that are required to resolve the combination of these extremes is a real experimental challenge", explains Vincenzo Lombardi from the Unversity of Florence.

 Although the study has no immediate clinical application, its longer-term impact may be in the area of heart disease, in which these fundamental signalling mechanisms are not working optimally in the heart muscle.
 Existing drugs to treat heart failure by modulating this signalling pathway are far from ideal.
 "To develop better drugs for heart failure, it's likely that a better understanding of the molecular mechanisms of muscle regulation is needed, and that may be the long-term contribution of our experiments," concludes Malcolm Irving.